 If you currently pay tradesmen through any form of intermediary (agency, payroll provider or labour only supply sub-contractor) then you need to be aware of the Onshore Intermediaries Act that was introduced in Finance Bill of 2014.
 What is it?
 This new legislation requires that all payments made to any individuals who are subject to supervision direction [...]

 In our industry, as in any other industry, not all solution providers are equal.
 Yes it is safe provided you take advice from a reputable, audited and compliant supplier.
-(Ideally one who has never had their model challenged by HMRC, who are audited by the Aspire Partnership (the UKs leading Construction Tax Specialists) and whose […]
+Ideally, one who has never had their model challenged by HMRC, who use systems for the safe operation of the Intermediaries regulations written by the UK's [...]

 It is generally reckoned that the additional payroll burden for employing as opposed to contracting is an increase in payroll costs of between 28 -40%.
-This is made up of, amongst other things: Employers National insurance costs Holiday pay Additional admin costs for dealing with PAYE and employment rights legislation New pension contributions Paternity and […]
+This is made up of, amongst other things: Employers National insurance costs Holiday pay Additional admin costs for dealing with PAYE and employment rights legislation New pension contributions which continue [...]

 Each year the Revenue target specific industries for investigation; construction is always on this list.
-Now using the new monthly online CIS returns they are able to data mine submissions in real-time looking for hallmarks of employment.
-These include: Sub-contractors with only one employer Subcontractors who are paid regular amounts Subcontractors receiving few payments for […]
+Now using historic online CIS returns they are able to data mine submissions in real-time looking for hallmarks of employment.
+These include: Sub-contractors with only one employer Sub-contractors who are paid regular amounts Sub-contractors receiving few payments for materials Sub-contractors [...]

 HMRC looks at how you work with sub-contractors, and if: You use self-employed tradesmen without a written contract, You supply the majority of the materials, plant and equipment, You pay them an hourly/daily/weekly rate The sub-contractor cannot demonstrate that he can make a loss as well as a profit, or the sub-contractor cannot demonstrate that [...]